-If you continue to be sick, keep using another form of contraception until you've taken the pill again for seven days without vomiting.
+If you continue to be sick, keep using another form of contraception until you've taken the pill again for 7 days without vomiting.

-Very severe diarrhoea (six to eight watery stools in 24 hours) may also mean that the pill doesn't work properly.
-Keep taking your pill as normal, but use additional contraception, such as condoms, while you have diarrhoea and for two days after recovering.
+Very severe diarrhoea (6 to 8 watery poos in 24 hours) may also mean that the pill does not work properly.
+Keep taking your pill as normal, but use additional contraception, such as condoms, while you have diarrhoea and for 2 days after recovering.

-Speak to your GP or contraception nurse or call NHS 111 for more information, or if your sickness or diarrhoea continues.
+Speak to a GP or nurse or call NHS 111 for more information, if your sickness or diarrhoea continues.

 Who can use the combined pill

-If there are no medical reasons why you cannot take the pill, and you don't smoke, you can take the pill until your menopause.
-However, the pill is not suitable for all women.
-To find out whether the pill is right for you, talk to your GP, practice nurse or pharmacist.
+If there are no medical reasons why you cannot take the pill, and you do not smoke, you can take the pill until your menopause.
+However, the pill is not suitable for everyone.
+To find out whether the pill is right for you, talk to a GP, nurse or pharmacist.